microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-update.md

 > - To update the **employeeLeaveDateTime** property:
 >   - The calling app must be assigned the *User.Read.All* and *User-LifeCycleInfo.ReadWrite.All* permissions.
 >   - In delegated scenarios, the admin needs the *Global Administrator* role.
-> - To update the **customSecurityAttributes** property, the admin must be assigned the *Attribute Assignment Administrator* role and the app granted the *CustomSecAttributeAssignment.ReadWrite.All* permission.
+> - To update the **customSecurityAttributes** property:
+>   - In delegated scenarios, the admin must be assigned the *Attribute Assignment Administrator* role and the app granted the *CustomSecAttributeAssignment.ReadWrite.All* permission.
+>   - In app-only scenarios with Microsoft Graph permissions, the app must be granted the *CustomSecAttributeAssignment.ReadWrite.All* permission.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->